BepisPoggoLoco/Cryptographic-Sequencer/README.md

 # Basis

-Named "Cryptographic Sequencer" as a reference to Batman's hacking device in the Arkham games.
+Named "Cryptographic Sequencer" referening the hacking device in the Arkham Games.

-In actuality, this is an arduino based IR and RFID signal reader/cloner.
+In actuality, this is an Arduino based IR and RFID signal reader/cloner.

 ![Tuff Batman pic](https://teamliquid.com/staff/shiroiusagi/tlpro/0207_g2a/batrmanscreen03.jpg)